SumoLogic/sumologic-kafka-push/helm/README.md

 ```
 helm repo add sumologic-kafka-push https://sumologic.github.io/sumologic-kafka-push
 ```
 You can then run `helm search repo sumologic-kafka-push` to see the charts.
+The latest is `sumologic-kafka-push/kafka-push:0.2.5`

 ## Configuration
 This chart supports common application configurations via the values settings.
 If additional